 Players and parents desiring a change of play level must petition the LAHA Board directly and in writing for consideration.
-LAHA will abide by OSHA and USA Hockey Guidelines.

 Tryouts

 Tryouts may be needed for any tiered level of play, based on roster sizes or enrollment.
 Tryout information and dates will be determined and announced if needed.